Personalized Card Recommendations

 A simple, smart application order (so you don’t lose bonuses)

-Most people mess up by applying for 2–3 big-spend cards at once and failing the minimum spend.
-One big bonus you actually earn beats three bonuses you *almost* earned.
+Most people mess this up by applying for two or three big-spend cards at once and failing the minimum spend.
+One big bonus you actually earn beats three bonuses you almost earned.

 Final tip: Take a screenshot of the offer terms the day you apply.
 If anything changes later, having proof of the offer you applied for can save you a lot of time.